greenorbitspace/hub/userguide/content/en/docs/glossary/r/resolution-spatial-spectral-temporal-radiometric.md

 ---
 title: Resolution (Spatial, Spectral, Temporal, Radiometric)
 ref: resolution-spatial-spectral-temporal-radiometric
+weight: 1
+exported_at: '2025-06-16T15:03:10.419827+00:00'
-description: 'Resolution refers to the ability of an imaging system to distinguish between two or more separate objects or features.
-It can be categorized into four
+definition: 'Resolution refers to the ability to distinguish between different features in data collected from various sensors.
+It can be categorized into four types:
-  types:

-  - Spatial Resolution: The level of detail in an image, defined by the smallest discernible feature.
+  - Spatial Resolution: The smallest discernible unit on the ground, typically measured in meters.

-  - Spectral Resolution: The ability to resolve features in the electromagnetic spectrum, determining how finely the spectrum is divided.
+  - Spectral Resolution: The ability to resolve features based on their spectral characteristics, often defined by the number and width of spectral bands.

-  - Temporal Resolution: The frequency at which data is collected over time, affecting how dynamic changes are captured.
+  - Temporal Resolution: The frequency at which data is collected over the same area, indicating how often observations are made.

-  - Radiometric Resolution: The sensitivity of a sensor to detect variations in energy levels, indicating how many different values of intensity can be captured.'
+  - Radiometric Resolution: The sensitivity of a sensor to detect variations in energy levels, usually described by the number of bits used to represent the data.'
-notion_page_id: 214d6625-c679-8082-8873-f0add2fd0f6d
-exported_at: '2025-06-16T14:23:02.702609+00:00'
-category:
+tags:
+- tools
+id: GL196
+categories:
 - Space & Technology
-id: GL196
 ---